 However, suppose you’re committed to creating video content as a part of your content strategy.
 In that case, you should create a repeatable plan to generate a high volume of content rather than a one-time shoot.

-In addition, if you’re creating video to be used in medical ads, it’s essential to know that video ad creative “wears out.”
-Therefore, we recommend that your video ad content is refreshed around every 90 days.
+In addition, if you’re creating video for medical ads, it’s essential to know that video ad creative “wears out.”
+Therefore, we recommend that your video ad content be refreshed every 90 days.

 The strategies above will help you decide if video marketing is right for you and how much video content you think you might need.
 Once you’re ready to build a plan, you must have the right partner.